Otto Øgrim: Physicist

 He graduated with a cand.real. degree with a physics major in 1946.
 He became a professor of experimental physics at the University of Oslo in 1947.
 For more than 35 years, Øgrim worked as a lecturer at the Institute of Physics and a prolific textbook author at the University of Oslo.

 Together with Helmut Ormestad, he was best known for presenting the TV series Fysikk på Roterommet on NRK.
 The two won the Cappelen Prize in 1983, for work on a widely used series of textbooks at high school level.
-In 2003, he was appointed honorary member of the Norwegian Physical Society, a Norwegian organization which promotes research in physics.
+In 2003, he was appointed honorary member of the Norwegian Physical Society, a Norwegian organization that promotes research in physics.